tigerbeetle/tigerbeetle/docs/internals/sync.md

 2. that a majority quorum of replicas have reached (discovery via `command=ping`), or
 3. (when `R=2`: that a single replica has reached).

-The primary ignores `command=prepare_ok`s which have a different checkpoint id attached than they expect.
+The primary ignores `command=prepare`s which have a different checkpoint id attached than they expect.
 This means that if a replica's history diverges (due to nondeterminism), the diverging replica is effectively excluded from participating in consensus until it has performed superblock-sync.
 See [Storage Determinism](#storage-determinism).

 This bounds the "distance" that a history can diverge by.
+No replica can diverge from the canonical history by more than one checkpoint.
 Every checkpoint's previous (i.e. parent) checkpoint is canonical.

 ### Sync Target